zuocaijian/raspberry-pi-os/docs/lesson02/linux_es.md

     ret
 ```

-如果是在 EL1 下执行的时候发生的话， `sctlr_el1` register is updated so that CPU works in either `big-endian` of `little-endian` mode depending on the value of [CPU_BIG_ENDIAN](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/Kconfig#L612) config setting.
+If it happens that we execute at EL1, `sctlr_el1` register is updated so that CPU works in either `big-endian` of `little-endian` mode depending on the value of [CPU_BIG_ENDIAN](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/Kconfig#L612) config setting.
 Then we just exit from the `el2_setup` function and return [BOOT_CPU_MODE_EL1](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/include/asm/virt.h#L55) constant.
 Accordingly to [ARM64 Function Calling Conventions](http://infocenter.arm.com/help/topic/com.arm.doc.ihi0055b/IHI0055B_aapcs64.pdf) return value should be placed in `x0` register (or `w0` in our case.
 You can think about `w0` register as the first 32 bit of `x0`)

 ```
 1:    mrs    x0, sctlr_el2